johniwasz/whetstone.chatgpt/README.md

 # Whetstone.ChatGPT

-A simple light-weight library that wraps ChatGPT API completions.
+A simple light-weight library that wraps ChatGPT API completions with support for dependency injection.

-This library includes quality of life improvements:

-- including support for __CancellationTokens__
-- documentation comments
-- conversions of Unix Epoch time to DateTime, etc.
-- __IChatGPTClient__ interface for use with dependency injection
-- Streaming completion responses and fine tune events

 Supported features include: